AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/03.tasker/docs.en.md

 `server:[type=…&host=…&port=…&username=…&password=…&udp=…&trust=…]`.

-`proxy_remove`: removes the proxy server from the list of previously added ones.
+`proxy_remove` - removes the proxy server from the list of previously added ones.

 `server:[name]` – where `[name]` is the name of the outbound proxy from the list.